Policies Pertaining to Graduate Admissions:

 Students who hold a baccalaureate degree but do not wish to earn a graduate degree at Columbia College may enroll in graduate courses as non-degree seeking students.
 Non-degree seeking students with a bachelor’s degree may complete a maximum of twelve (12) semester hours of graduate-level coursework.
 There is no limit to the number of hours a non-degree seeking student can take if the student has an advanced degree.
 Non-degree students are not eligible for federal financial aid.
 Students enrolling at Columbia College under this non-degree status may be considered for degree-seeking status in a subsequent semester by completing the full degree-seeking application process.
 Non-degree seeking students cannot change/update to degree seeking in the middle of an academic semester.

 For all programs, official transcripts from degree-granting institutions (undergraduate and, if applicable, graduate) and institutions where any of the required prerequisite coursework was completed are required.
 All other transcripts may be submitted as unofficial copies.
-To be reviewed for non-degree graduate admission, applicants must complete the Admissions Procedures AND meet all program-specific requirements in Admissions Requirements.
+To be reviewed for non-degree graduate admission, applicants must complete the Admissions Procedures (excluding the personal statement) AND meet all program-specific Admissions Requirements.

 Non-degree seeking students are required to remain in good academic standing (not on academic or disciplinary probation).
-Non-degree seeking students who do not enroll in one or more consecutive semesters (Main Campus Day) or six consecutive sessions (Main Campus Evening and Nationwide/Online locations), must reapply for non-degree admission.
+Non-degree seeking students who do not enroll in three consecutive sessions must reapply for non-degree admission.
 Non-degree seeking students are not eligible for financial aid.